 There are over 5,000 areas in America that are considered Dental Health Professional Shortage Areas.
 It would take nearly 10,000 more providers to meet this need.
 A few proposed answers to this gap include recruiting dental students from underserved areas, incentivizing dental professionals to work in these areas, creating mobile dental care units, and utilizing mid-level dental professionals to a greater degree.

-For example, many chapters of the American Student Dental Association are involved in programs such as Give Kids A Smile and Missions For Mercy that provides treatment to underserved communities.
+For example, many chapters of the American Student Dental Association are involved in programs such as Give Kids A Smile and Missions For Mercy that provide treatment to underserved communities.
 Additionally, the American Dental Hygienists’ Association has shown their avid support and readiness for implementing the use of mid-level dental workers like themselves in alleviating the dental care shortage.

 The last barrier to care seems a bit vague but is something that can be easily overcome – poor oral health literacy.
 People need to learn that oral health care is all about prevention.
 The Office of the Surgeon General said, “oral diseases are progressive and cumulative and become more complex over time.”
 We need to get people to trade in their treatment mindset for a prevention mindset for all types of health care, but especially dental care.
 The only solution to this problem is early education.